¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Estimated Labor Time 60–90 Minutes 30–45 Minutes

-Wiring Risk High (Field Splicing) Low (Plug-and-Play)
+Wiring Risk Moderate (Field Splicing) Low (Factory Integrated)

 The Rebate Gap: DLC Premium vs. Standard Retrofits

-Technical Performance: LM-79, LM-80, and the L70 Calculation
+Technical Performance: LM-79, LM-80, and Optics

-Interpreting the Performance Reports
+Interpreting Performance Reports

-Integrated wall packs are designed as a single thermal unit.
-The aluminum housing acts as a heat sink, keeping the LEDs cooler than a retrofit kit stuffed into a confined, unventilated old box.
-This translates to a significantly longer L70 life, often exceeding 60,000 to 100,000 hours.
+• LM-80 and TM-21: Used to project the L70 life—the point where light output drops to 70%.
+Integrated wall packs use the aluminum housing as a heat sink, keeping LEDs cooler than a kit stuffed into a confined, unventilated box.
+This often results in an L70 life exceeding 60,000 to 100,000 hours.

 LED High Bay fixtures lighting a high-ceiling industrial warehouse assembly floor

-The 5-Year Heuristic: A Decision Matrix
+The 5-Year Rule of Thumb: A Decision Matrix

-Scenario Analysis: The Security Perimeter
+Scenario Analysis: 20-Unit Security Perimeter

 Technician inspecting machined aluminum housings for an LED High Bay fixture on a factory bench